What background checks should I do as a tech scaleup?

-You’ve spent weeks reviewing CVs and interviewing applicants, and finally landed on your perfect candidate.
+Picture this: you’re tech scaleup is growing at a fast rate, you’re hiring new people frequently, spending weeks reviewing CVs and interviewing applicants, and finally landed on your perfect candidate.
 Success!

 Naturally, you want to onboard them as quickly as possible, so you can crack on with the important job of building your business.
 BUT, before you go any further, there are a few bits of important paperwork to get sorted first - background checks.

 These checks don’t need to be arduous, but they are necessary to ensure your brilliant new hire is who they say they are.
 In most tech scaleups, not every role will require every possible background check, but background checks should be completed nonetheless.